lf-edge/eve/docs/CONFIG.md

 The above build/USB file can specify multiple management interfaces, as well as non-management interface, and can specify static IP and DNS configuration (for environments where DHCP is not used), plus WiFi and cellular modem specifics.
-In addition it can specify proxies using several different mechanism.
+In addition, it can specify proxies using several different mechanisms.

 The build/USB file should include a TimePriority field, since this is used to determine whether the information from the file or from the controller should be applied; the more recent information is what will be used by EVE.